 New Format

-Before checking and analyzing World Cup odds, it’s essential to discuss the new format.
+Before checking and analyzing the 2026 FIFA World Cup odds, it’s essential to discuss the new format.
 First, the total number of teams increased from 32 to 48, meaning there will be more games.
+Qualifying for the tournament has become more challenging and competitive for each country, as more teams compete for limited spots.
 There will be many first-timers, such as Jordan, Uzbekistan, and Cape Verde.

 World Cup betting action will be a frenzy, with 104 games in total.
+The expanded format increases the overall number of group stage matches, providing more betting opportunities and making the group stage more competitive.
 There will be 12 groups, with four teams per group, and the top two from each group will advance.
-Additionally, the best eight teams that finished third will also advance.
+Additionally, the best eight teams that finished third will also advance, allowing more teams to reach the knockout rounds.
 In summary, the knockout stages will begin with the Round of 32.
+The 2026 World Cup’s group stage dynamics, including varying climates and travel distances across the three host nations, will influence betting strategies.
+The introduction of more knockout opportunities in the expanded format may lead to increased betting on underdog teams.
+Bettors can also utilize predictive analytics and AI tools to assess group stage outcomes and potential knockout paths in this expanded tournament.

 Favorite 5 Teams to Win the 2026 World Cup